Harford Community College Receives NSF Award

 06 January 2022

 Harford Community College was recently awarded a National Science Foundation Award, “Expanding Pathways from High School into the Biotechnology Workforce,” in the amount of $493,912.
 The grant creates pathways for future biotechnicians as students progress from Harford County Public Schools to pursue an associate of applied science (AAS) degree at Harford.
-HCC graduates can transition directly to a biotechnology career or transfer to a four-year institution for continued study.
+Harford graduates can transition directly to a biotechnology career or transfer to a four-year institution for continued study.

 To address growing industry demand, the objectives of the project are to (1) develop an AAS in Biotechnology; (2) refresh the curriculum of an existing biotechnology certificate; (3) increase awareness of biotechnology careers and the number and diversity of students completing biotechnology curricula; and (4) provide summer internships for students to develop employability skills in biotechnology.